 This section discusses Positive Security and Learning feature for WAF.

-Positive Security rules define allowed application behaviour.
-These rules can be created by the Learning Engine, scanner import or manually.
-A Positive Security rule will match when the request (or parts of the request) matches the behaviour defined in the rules.
-This is in contrast to Signatures, which describe attack patterns and will match when an attack pattern is found.
+Positive Security rules define allowed application behavior.
+These rules can be created by the Learning Engine, through scanner import, or manually.
+A Positive Security rule will match when the request (or parts of the request) matches the behavior defined in the rules.
+This is in contrast to Signatures, which detect attack patterns and will match when an attack pattern is found.

 Both Positive Security and Signatures allow similar concepts for rules.